Video Keno Analysis from Sky Scientific

 Dr Keno is an in-depth assessment tool designed to help both the casual and serious keno player improve his or her video keno playing experience.
 Why is this important?
 Simply because there is great variation in the expected payout among different games and different machines.
 Most players understand that a basic video keno game will have a different payout than one of the newer bonus games, such as IGT's Caveman Keno or Cleopatra Keno, but many are unaware that payouts for the same game will vary between casinos.
 Finally, multi-denominational machines will have different pay tables within a single game.
 For example, playing with 25 cent credits will pay improved odds over playing nickels.

 The Dr Keno software from Sky Scientific provides the video keno player with a sophisticated but easy-to-use tool to help identify the games that offer the best percentage returns, taking into account even the smallest variations in the payout tables that the player will invariably encounter.
-The basis for this tool is a mathematical technique known as Monte Carlo Simulation .
+The basis for this tool is a mathematical analysis tool known as Monte Carlo Simulation .

 Dr Keno allows you to choose among several popular Keno games and match the pay table to an actual casino video game that you wish to play (You can print and use this form to record the pay table from the casino Keno game).
 Then command your computer workstation to play and tabulate results for up to one billion random plays of the game.
 As the number of games in the simulation is increased, the tabulated payout percentage begins to converge to the theoretical payout percentage that the game will deliver in actual casino play.
 The figure below shows the screen display after running a ten million play Cleopatra Keno simulation with seven numbers picked and 25-cent credits: